hiteshchinu/EDA-of-MxMH-Survey/README.md

 # Exploratory Data Analysis of Music and Mental Health Survey

-This repository contains code for an Exploratory Data Analysis (EDA) of a survey dataset related to music and mental health.
-The analysis was conducted using Python in a Kaggle notebook.
+## Overview
+This repository contains the dataset and analysis code for exploring correlations between music preferences and self-reported mental health in the MxMH survey.
+The aim is to identify potential relationships between an individual's music taste and their mental health status.

 ## Dataset

-The dataset used for this analysis is the "MXMH Survey Results" dataset, which contains responses from participants about their music preferences, streaming habits, mental health, and other related factors.
+The dataset comprises responses collected through the MxMH survey, where participants provided information on various aspects related to music consumption and mental health.
+You can access the dataset directly on Kaggle [here](https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results).
+To use the dataset in a Kaggle notebook, you can copy the notebook and edit it as needed.

 ## Analysis Overview